PHL-03

 The PHL-03 is a truck-mounted self-propelled 12-tube 300 mm long-range multiple rocket launcher of the People's Republic of China.

 The system is beginning to be replaced by the more modular and newer PHL-16.

+History and development

+In the 1980s, the People's Liberation Army Ground Force planned to procure long-range multiple rocket launchers and explored options from several Chinese military corporations.
+Four companies bid in the competition: